 This Tunisian crochet tutorial will explain how you can work with two colors in a round.
 For the purpose of this tutorial, I picked the Tunisian Rib Stitch in which the yarn from the reverse pass is visible in the front of the fabric.
 There are other stitches like the Tunisian Knit Stitch and Tunisian Full Stitch where the reverse pass yarn is not visible in the front of the fabric.
 The instructions will be the same for those stitches too.

 There are a bunch of different Tunisian crochet hooks available for purchase.
 You can read about the hooks I use here.
+Because of the nature of Tunisian crochet stitches, I recommend using a hook that is at least 2 sizes larger than the recommended hook on the yarn.

 Working in a round requires a double ended hook.
 You can join two hooks with a cord to make it work like a double ended hook.
 I usually use a slightly smaller hook for my reverse pass because of two reasons: